Android-Academy-Global/fundamentals-2020-homework/workshop/workshop2.md

 ## TODO 2.2.0

-Now wee need to refactor `StubMovieRepository` to give us ability to set different results in different test cases
+Now we need to refactor `StubMovieRepository` to give us ability to set different results in different test cases

 - Open `StubMovieRepository.kt`